By Jacob Martinez, CEO and Founder, Digital NEST

 Be Fast and Don’t Settle

-Making rapid improvements are central to technology companies’ success — enabling them to create must-have apps and devices at warp speed.
+Making rapid improvements is central to technology companies’ success — enabling them to create must-have apps and devices at warp speed.
 It’s how Apple consistently delivers beautifully designed products people don’t know they need.
 Imagine applying rapid improvements to diversify the workforce.
 If the current pool of candidates isn’t diverse enough, don’t cease the search.
-Tap different resources, such as Dev Mission, Year Up and my organization, Digital NEST, to find talent.
+Tap different resources, such as Dev Mission, Year Up, and my organization, Digital NEST, to find talent.
 Don’t stop trying new approaches until the workforce mirrors the cultural and racial palette of our society.

 The technology leader’s ethos is to chart new paths with no guaranteed positive outcome.
 What if the outcome actually is guaranteed?
-Research shows that diverse workforces are more productive and engaged, and improve complex problem solving.
+Research shows that diverse workforces are more productive and engaged, and improve complex problem-solving.
 Some of America’s largest companies know this and no longer require a college degree for some jobs – a requirement that has automatically disqualified talented candidates.
 Take chances on people outside the artificial mold technology companies have created.

 If technology leaders continue to deprioritize diversity, we’ll never realize our greatest potential as humans and as a society.
 This is a call to technology leaders to apply their skills where it counts: be urgent about diversifying your companies and we’ll all reap the benefits.

 Isn’t that what we all want?